Skip to Main Content

 BROWSING THE STACKS:

-Browsing library stacks can be a valuable technique to expand research on your topic, no matter where you are.
+Browsing library stacks can be a valuable technique to expand research on your topic.

 Most academic libraries, including Dinand, use a system called Library of Congress Classification (LCC) to organize books.
 Each book or journal is identified by a unique call number.
 Unlike call numbers in the Dewey Decimal System, LCC call numbers include a combination of both letters and numbers.
 These call numbers identify the location of the book in the stacks; they also identify the subject (or the main subject if there are more than one) of the book or journal.

 Because call numbers are subject-based, it is possible to physically view most of the books on a given topic in one area of the library.
-This means that it is possible to visit the stacks and browse the selection of materials on your topic, and that the number section for your topic should be the same, even in different libraries.
+This means that it is possible to visit the stacks and browse the selection of materials on your topic.

 To begin, you can....